ythecombinator/space/src/talks/the-hitchhikers-guide-to-the-front-end-performance/index.md

 ---
 path: '/talks/the-hitchhikers-guide-to-the-front-end-performance'
 date: '2018-12-06'
-title: 'The Hitchhiker's Guide to the Front-End Performance'
+title: "The Hitchhiker's Guide to the Front-End Performance"
 ---

 ### Description